eclipse-archived/ceylon-lang.org/documentation/1.0/tour/index.md

 ## Running the program from the IDE

-To run the program in [Ceylon IDE](#{page.doc_root}/ide), go to the Ceylon perspective, create a new project using `File > New > Ceylon Project`, then create a new `.ceylon` file using `File > New > Ceylon Source File`.
-Paste the definition of `hello()` in this new file, then select the file and run it using `Run > Run As > Ceylon Application`.
+To run the program in [Ceylon IDE](#{page.doc_root}/ide), go to the Ceylon perspective, then:

+1. create a new project using `File > New > Ceylon Project`,
+2. create a new `.ceylon` file inside the project using `File > New > Ceylon Source File`,
+3. paste the definition of `hello()` in this new file, and then
+4. select the file and run it using `Run > Run As > Ceylon Application`.

 This executes the program on the JVM.

 If you have `node.js` installed, you can go to `Project > Properties`, select the `Ceylon` section, enable `Compile project to JavaScript`, then click `OK`,